Chlordiazepoxide/Librium For Alcohol Detox

 A typical dosage of Librium during alcohol detoxification can range from 5mg to 100mg, taken once every few hours.

-In severe cases of withdrawal, patients may be prescribed up to 200mg but should be carefully monitored throughout the process due to the risk of experiencing side effects and addiction.
+In cases of severe withdrawal symptoms, patients may be prescribed up to 200mg but should be carefully monitored throughout the process due to the risk of experiencing side effects and addiction.

 In most instances, the patient will start on a low dosage of this medication which will be gradually increased as needed.